halfwit/demun/README.md

 ### Dctl

-dctl [add|list]
+dctl [add|list|remove <regex>]
 - `-p <port>` Port to listen on
 - `-r <user@host>` Dial string for remote resource, prefixed to entries if set
 - `-s <addr>` Address of running demun
 - `-t <tag>` Tag to use (default "path")

-dctl list will return all entries related to a given tag (by default, the "path" tag) dctl add will read from stdin, and add entries to the given tag
+- dctl list will return all entries related to a given tag (by default, the "path" tag)
+- dctl add will read from stdin, and add entries to the given tag
+- dctl remove will remove all content matching supplied regex
+  - All matching entries in all tags will be removed
+  - Invalid regex will return an error

 ### Demun